 Forms are now located online in e-Forms.
-Completed forms for students are to be returned to the driver's organization advisor for their signature and promptly forwarded to the Office of Risk Management & Safety located in the ASK Center - Schofield Hall.
+Completed forms for students are to be returned to the driver's organization advisor for their signature and promptly forwarded to the Department of Risk Management, Safety and Sustainability located in the ASK Center -Schofield Hall.
 E-mail notification of a denial will be made to both the driver and organization advisor.
-Please allow processing up to 10 days.
+Please allow processing for up to 10 days.